tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费方式/按量计费（后付费）_intl_en.md

 ## Pricing

 COS is billed on demand.
-For detailed pricing, please see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).
+For detailed pricing, see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).

-## Billing Items
+## Billable Items

 The billable items of COS and their calculation formulas are as follows:
 <table>